-This is a weekly review that I do of Pastor Richard's Illustrated Messages from our Sunday services.
+This is a weekly overview of Pastor Richard's Illustrated Messages from our Sunday services.
 If you're in our area, please come and join us to participate, as we each play roles in the scripts.

 Please click here to read and view previous books, messages and video reviews of;